116th Infantry Regiment (United States): Saint-Lô

 On 11 June the 116th was withdrawn to the reserve in order to reorganize due to the D-Day losses.
 After the 115th Infantry was repulsed while attacking across the Ellé towards the key road junction of Saint-Lô, the 116th was moved forward on the morning of 13 June.
-The regiment began crossing the river at 20:15, encountering heavy small arms which died down, allowing the 116th to reach the opposite bank by midnight.
+The regiment began crossing the river at 20:15, encountering heavy small arms fire which died down, allowing the 116th to reach the opposite bank by midnight.
 The 2nd Battalion captured Saint-Clair, and Couvains was captured at 10:45 on the morning of 14 June.
 By 17 June, most of the regiment had reached positions only 3 miles short of Saint-Lô, but the fighting in the Battle of Saint-Lô bogged down in the difficult bocage terrain of Normandy.
 The 116th fought to overcome Martinville Ridge near the city from 12 July, then after street fighting the city was captured on 18 July.
 3rd Battalion commander Major Thomas D. Howie was killed by a mortar shell on 17 July just before he was to lead his unit into the city and moments after telling division commander Major General Charles Gerhardt "See you in St. Lo!".
-His flag draped body was brought into the city on the lead jeep during its liberation and laid in state in the city's square.
+His flag-draped body was brought into the city on the lead jeep during its liberation and was laid in state in the city's square.
 Between 7 June and 19 July, 438 men of the regiment were killed, 2,040 wounded, and 38 missing, for a total of 2,516 casualties.
 On 20 July the 29th was relieved by the 35th Infantry Division and sent back into XIX Corps reserve near Saint-Clair.

 In reserve, the regiment rested and received replacements.
 During Operation Cobra, the breakout from Normandy, the regiment fought in the advance on Vire in early August.
 Its objective was to secure the high ground to the north and northwest of the town.
 Between 7 and 8 August, 1st Battalion took Hill 203, covering the approaches to the town, which was abandoned by the German defenders in the morning.
 Following the capture of Vire, the division was pulled back to receive replacements, and the regiment conducted battle drill and small unit training between 16 and 21 August.